Falken42/SecondReality/README.md

 OUYA/Android/Win32 port of Second Reality
 =========================================

-This is a port of Second Reality by Future Crew focused to run on the OUYA platform (but should work fine on any other Android 2.3 device or higher).
+This is a port of Second Reality by Future Crew updated to run on present-day platforms.
+The OUYA is the focus, but should work fine on any other Android 2.3 device or higher.
+See below for Win32 support.

 **Current status**:

 - Part 1 (alku): Renders and executes fully.
-Bugs: Text does not scroll yet (needs ascrolltext() function implemented).
+Bugs: Text does not scroll properly (needs ascrolltext() function implemented).
 - Part 2 (u2a): Not yet implemented.
 - Part 3 (pam): Screen flash and fade renders fully, explosion effect partially works.
 Bugs: Graphic corruption, and incorrect page flipping.
 - Part 4 (beg): Renders and executes fully.
 - Part 15 (dots): Renders and executes fully.
-Bugs: Crashes on Android near the end.
 - No audio playback code has been written yet.
 - Timing and synchronization is not perfect.